jrm25/plugin.video.gmatv/README.md

 >[How to update your add-on (wiki)](http://kodi.wiki/view/Add-on_manager#Updating)

-### I can't play a movie, episode or a live stream
->- Check your internet connection
->- Check that you have enabled the Streaming Proxy in the add-on advanced settings (reboot Kodi after any modification)
->- If you have a message "The streaming proxy is not active...".
-Please reboot your Kodi system.
->- A notification message will normally appear when you play this type of content.

 ### How can I export my GMA.tv shows in my Kodi library (export .strm and .nfo files)
 >1.
 In the add-on general settings > Export to Library > set enable context menu to ON.
 >2.
 Choose your personnal export path or leave it blank (it will export in the addon userdata folder by default)